Vietnam.vn - Nền tảng quảng bá Việt Nam

 US Coast Guard (left) and Philippine Coast Guard vessels move in the South China Sea in August 2021.
 Photo: USCG

 South China Sea area.
-Graphic: CSIS
+Graphics: CSIS

 South China Sea area.
-Graphic: CSIS
+Graphics: CSIS

 China unilaterally drew the "nine-dash line" to claim most of the East Sea, contrary to international law and the 2016 ruling of the PCA.

 The Philippines and China have agreed to set up a hotline to manage tensions in disputed waters.
-However, Philippine President Marcos has also increased defense ties with the United States to counter China.
+However, Philippine President Marcos also increased defense ties with the United States to counter China.

 President Marcos earlier this year granted the US access to more Philippine military bases and is also planning to conduct joint maritime patrols.